polarblau/alphalphabet/README.md

 --------

 The specs are written using Jasmine.
 To run them open `spec/index.html` in a browser.
-The specs themselves are written using Coffeescript, but since the specs aren't run off the server, you need to add a watcher:
+The specs themselves are written using Coffeescript.
+Make sure that you have started guard.

-    $ coffee -c -o spec/ --watch spec/

 Learn more about Jasmine: <https://github.com/pivotal/jasmine/>